buzzqw/TUS/OBSS/OBSSv2-eng.md

 What is darkness for many is seeing well for those with twilight vision as long as there is a minimal source of light.

 Twilight vision is color vision.
-A spellcaster with twilight vision can read a Scroll as long as there is even the dimmest of candles as a light source nearby.
+A spellcaster with twilight vision can read a Scroll as long as there is even a dim candle as a light source nearby.

 Characters with twilight vision can see outside on moonlit nights as if they were in daylight.
 In the absolute absence of light, twilight vision does not help; it remains impenetrable pitch darkness.